 But if I slack off and get too busy, I can feel the area of my former injury tightening up again.
 The resulting pain and spasms once again will interfere with my work life, family life, and prayer life.
 Chastened and reminded, I trundle back off to the gym, to my new friends who have been wondering what has happened to me.
 My personal trainer ‘Pain’ can be a remarkable motivator if I will only listen to it and not just medicate it away.

-A third motivator for lasting ten years at the gym has been the spiritual benefits.
+A third motivator for going for two decadese to the gym has been the spiritual benefits.
 Modern day life has all kinds of stresses built right into it.
 I have found that the consistent discipline of weight training has deepened my sense of inner peace.
 Not only has my pain level dropped; my worry level has dropped as well.
 Working out actually helps me ‘let go and let God’.

 The YMCA and YWCA were birthed out of the realization that all three parts of us need exercising body, mind, and spirit.
 There is anonymity at the gym that lets one silently pray without any one else really noticing.
 I have found that there is no better equipment than the stationary bike for truly integrating the merits of physical and spiritual fitness.
 Over the last two years, the stationary bike and the Book of Common Prayer have become inseparable for me.